 Is the Coronavirus Affected by Air Pollution?

 Continued exposure to air pollution will have negative health effects and this can be particularly dangerous to those who have existing respiratory or cardiovascular diseases.
-Health authorities have also warned citizens with existing conditions or illnesses relating to the respiratory system, may be at an increased vulnerability to the virus.
+Health authorities have also warned citizens with existing conditions or illnesses relating to the respiratory system, maybe at an increased vulnerability to the virus.

 Analysis by Piotr A. Kowalski and Aleksander Konior from Airly (an air quality data start-up) shows that there may be a correlation between higher levels of air pollution and a faster rate of spread of the virus.
-The data shows that regions of the world with significant issues with particulate matter (PM2.5) has a stronger correlation to areas that have been severely affected by the coronavirus.
+The data shows that regions of the world with significant issues with particulate matter (PM2.5) have a stronger correlation to areas that have been severely affected by the coronavirus.
 It’s said that continuous exposure to high levels of pollution can deteriorate the properties of the respiratory systems and as a result, people may be more prone to respiratory illnesses.

 However, it has not been concluded that continued exposure to air pollution could worsen the effects of the virus and further research is needed before a conclusion can be reached.